 Cell lines and patient-derived xenografts.
 The TargetCancer Foundation Cholangiocarcinoma Cell Line Bank was established in 2012 in response to the need for a collection of well-characterized cholangiocarcinoma cell lines and associated xenografts.
 In 2019, the development of this comprehensive collection was completed, and work to move the collection fully into the public domain was initiated.

 Understanding driver mutations.
-Among other studies, TargetCancer Foundation has supported research into the functions of the IDH1 and 2 genes, which are mutated in about 30% of intrahepatic cholangiocarcinoma cases.
+Among other studies, TargetCancer Foundation has supported research into the functions of the IDH1 and IDH2 genes, which are mutated in about 10-15% of intrahepatic cholangiocarcinoma cases.
 The Bardeesy lab published a groundbreaking paper in Nature (July 2014) on the effects of mutant IDH1/2 in causing cholangiocarcinoma.
-This research informs the design and interpretation of clinical trials using mutant IDH inhibiting drugs, and holds great promise for future therapies.

 Animal models.
-With our help, the Bardeesy Lab has successfully engineered a series of mouse models representing several different genetic mutations, allowing for a deeper study of the events driving the development of cholangiocarcinoma in humans.
+With our help, the Bardeesy Lab has successfully engineered a series of mouse models and patient-derived xenografts representing several different genetic mutations, allowing for a deeper study of the events driving the development of cholangiocarcinoma in humans.

 The below papers were published with support from TargetCancer Foundation.